microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

    - Conduct regular reviews of VM sizes based on performance assessments and Azure Advisor recommendations.
 Right-size VMs to align with actual usage patterns.

 <!---
-Might also be good to call out what recommendations are available in Advisor and include some ARG queries for pulling them.
+TODO: Might also be good to call out what recommendations are available in Advisor and include some ARG queries for pulling them.
 -->